lalitmaurya47/TCSA_UDA/README.md

 # TCSA-UDA: Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation

-This repository contains the **testing code** for our **AAAI 2026 submission**, which introduces a novel UDA framework called **TSCA-UDA** (Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation).
+This repository contains the **testing code** for our **AAAI 2026 submission**, which introduces a novel UDA framework called **TCSA-UDA** (Text-Driven Cross-Semantic Alignment for Unsupervised Domain Adaptation in Medical Image Segmentation).